Last Updated on October 26, 2022 by Griselda M.

 Growing Hens and Chicks Indoors: Possible Challenges

 There are various challenges when growing hens and chicks indoors.
 One of them is that they could be more prone to pests and diseases.
-If your indoor environment is too cold, the dust in the air could mix with moisture and stick in your plants.
+If your indoor environment is too cold, the dust in the air could mix with moisture and stick to your plants.

 A common pest is called mealybugs or aphids.
 These are tiny white insects that stick under the leaves of your plants.
 If you noticed signs of an infestation, you can try to remove them with soap and water.